himynameisoleg/himynameisoleg-gatsby/src/content/const-vs-let.md

 - **let:** allows rebinding
-- **const:** makes contract that does not allow rebinding both allow fo the values within to change, ie. values of object
+- **const:** makes contract that does not allow rebinding both allow for the values within to change, ie. values of object

 ```javascript
 const person = {